dbp/housetab-legacy/README.md

 Beyond that, the only other thing you need running is MongoDB.
 It is developed with 1.8, but we are not doing anything particularly fancy, so I would assume it would work with earlier versions as well.
 We assume it is cunning on the default port.
 The generated binary is "housetab" and takes all the regular commandline options that snap servers do.

+## Tests

+There are some QuickCheck tests of the core algorithm functionality as well as the database marshalling.
+These are all in the Test.hs module, which has a main function that will run them all.
+They could definitely use expansion, but already caught one longstanding bug!

 ## Roadmap

 ### API